Chapter 18: Pre-processing

 NOTE: that if -cg is specified but no --rt is specified then the default is --rt c and so __rt__c will be defined.

-The syntax is the familiar:
+The syntax for conditional compilation is the familiar:

 @ifdef name